 All buildings in New York City over 25,000 gross square feet (except City-owned buildings) must comply with Local Law 84 (LL84), the City’s benchmarking ordinance.
 LL84 requires annual benchmarking wherein data from the prior calendar year must be submitted by April 30th of the following year.
 Failure to do so may result in a $500 fine for each year no submission is made.
 In buildings having tenant utility accounts separate from that of the owner, data from all accounts must be included in the benchmarking process.

 While many energy consultants offer LL84 compliance services, Luthin Associates goes a step further by analyzing the data to develop a keen understanding of a building’s usage.
 We recommend the most cost-effective ways to reduce utility expenses and raise your PM score.
-When a score reaches 75 (out of 100), Luthin will help the owner secure a metal plaque issued by the U.S. EPA that may be mounted at a building’s entrance, attesting to its energy efficiency.
+When a score reaches 75 (out of 100), Luthin helps the owner secure a metal plaque issued by the U.S. EPA that may be mounted at a building’s entrance, attesting to its energy efficiency.

 As awareness of climate change expands, organizations are being asked – either by the public or their constituents – to disclose their climate impacts.
 Luthin Associates can help position your organization by quantifying – and helping reduce – those impacts.
 The first step is an inventory of its greenhouse gas (GHG) emissions.